kurealnum/mini-hackathon-1/README.md

 # Running the project with Docker

-Run `docker build . -t YOURTAGHERE`.
-Then, run `docker run -p8000:8000 YOURTAGHERE`
+Run `docker compose up` in the root of the project.

 You should now be able to access the site from `localhost:8000`.